andreabenini/FatBottomedBoard/README.md

   power supply, your're not tied to USB limitations
 - US International layout on host side, internally switchable layouts (with a dedicated key) for all non native english speakers.
 Starts with a EN-US layout (linux rules on that) but you can type latin (or non latin) accented letters for your language.
-Available layouts: EN-US/std, EN-US/int, IT/std.
+Available layouts: UI: USA International EN-US/std, EN-US/int, IT/std.
 Firmware extensible to any language
 - Switchable OS (Linux: default, MacOS, Windows) [with a key combination] to enter special chars for your favorite OS, no need to type unicode stuff (even if it remaps to it internally for some letters).